Mac Running Slow? 8 Ways to Fix a Slow Mac

 Thanks to Apple's continuous optimizations and updates, macOS has become smoother and faster.
 If you haven't updated your macOS in a long time, you better do it now.

-Simply click the Apple icon, select About This Mac, and click the Software Update to update your macOS to the latest macOS compatible with your Mac.
+Simply click the Apple menu > System Settings > General > Software Update to update your macOS to the latest macOS compatible with your Mac.

 If you want your apps to run faster, it's best to keep them up to date as well.
 Go to the App Store, click Update, and then update your apps to the latest version.